K3ury99/Agenda-Flutter/README.md

 ✅ User profile display
 ✅ Intuitive and modern UI

-# 🌠 Final Notes
-Thank you for visiting this project!Thank you for visiting this project!🌌

 # 🐱‍👤 Contributing
 1. **Fork the repo**
 - **Create a new branch**